leonardocrociani/Pixel-Language/README.md

 # Pixel-Language
-Mini interpreter in Ocaml for a toy language
+Mini interpreter in Ocaml for a functional toy language